webplatform/docs/css/media_queries/device-width/index.md

 ---
 title: device-width
+notes:
+  - 'Add description, specifications, compatibility.'
+readiness: 'In Progress'
+standardization_status: 'W3C Recommendation'
+summary: 'The media feature describes the actual width of the output device, such as the entire screen width or the page sheet width.'
 tags:
   - CSS
   - Media
   - Feature
-readiness: 'In Progress'
-standardization_status: 'W3C Recommendation'
-notes:
-  - 'Add description, specifications, compatibility.'
-summary: 'The media feature describes the actual width of the output device, such as the entire screen width or the page sheet width.'
 uri: 'css/media queries/device-width'

 ---
-# device-width

-## Summary
+## <span>Summary</span>

 The media feature describes the actual width of the output device, such as the entire screen width or the page sheet width.